184th Wing

-The 184th Wing (184 WG) is a unit of the Kansas Air National Guard, stationed at McConnell Air Force Base, Wichita, Kansas.
+The 184th Wing is a unit of the Kansas Air National Guard, stationed at McConnell Air Force Base, Wichita, Kansas.
 If activated to federal service, the Wing is gained by the United States Sixteenth Air Force.

-The 127th Command and Control Squadron assigned to the Wings 184th Regional Support Group, is a descendant organization of the 127th Observation Squadron, established on 30 July 1940.
+The 127th Command and Control Squadron assigned to the Wing's 184th Regional Support Group, is a descendant organization of the 127th Observation Squadron, established on 30 July 1940.
 It is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 Overview

-The Kansas Air National Guard's 184th Intelligence Wing, Wichita, officially changed its name 1 Aug.
-2019 to the 184th Wing.
+The Kansas Air National Guard's 184th Intelligence Wing, Wichita, officially changed its name 1 August 2019 to the 184th Wing.

 In April 2008 the 184th Intelligence Wing became the first Intelligence Wing in the Air National Guard.
 The Wing encompasses a variety of missions at the federal, state, and community levels.